 The safety and efficacy of Rapamune Oral Solution for the prevention of organ rejection following renal transplantation were assessed in two randomized, double-blind, multicenter, controlled trials.
 These studies compared two dose levels of Rapamune Oral Solution (2 mg and 5 mg, once daily) with azathioprine (Study 1) or placebo (Study 2) when administered in combination with cyclosporine and corticosteroids.
 Study 1 was conducted in the United States at 38 sites.
-Seven hundred nineteen (719) patients were enrolled in this trial and randomized following transplantation; 284 were randomized to receive Rapamune Oral Solution 2 mg/day; 274 were randomized to receive Rapamune Oral Solution 5 mg/day, and 161 to receive azathioprine 2-3 mg/kg/day.
+Seven hundred nineteen (719) patients were enrolled in this trial and randomized following transplantation; 284 were randomized to receive Rapamune Oral Solution 5 mg/day, and 161 to receive azathioprine 2-3 mg/kg/day.
 Study 2 was conducted in Australia, Canada, Europe, and the United States, at a total of 34 sites.
-Five hundred seventy-six (576) patients were enrolled in this trial and randomized before transplantation; 227 were randomized to receive Rapamune Oral Solution 5 mg/day, and 161 to receive Rapamune Oral Solution 2 mg/day; 19 were randomized to receive Rapamune Oral Solution 5 mg/day, and 130 to receive placebo.
+Five hundred seventy-six (576) patients were enrolled in this trial and randomized before transplantation; 227 were randomized to receive Rapamune Oral Solution 2 mg/day; 219 were randomized to receive Rapamune Oral Solution 5 mg/day, and 130 to receive placebo.
 In both studies, the use of antilymphocyte antibody induction therapy was prohibited.
 In both studies, the primary efficacy endpoint was the rate of efficacy failure in the first 6 months after transplantation.
 Efficacy failure was defined as the first occurrence of an acute rejection episode (confirmed by biopsy), graft loss, or death.